Passport-Size Photo in Pixels—What You Need To Know

 In this article, we will teach you everything you need to know about the resolution requirements of a passport-size photo in pixels.
-Alternatively, you can skip the hassle and sign up for our app to get your passport picture prepared for submission within five minutes.
+Alternatively, you can skip the hassle and to get your passport picture prepared for submission within five minutes.

 As far as size and dimensions are concerned, you must adhere to the following specifications:

 - Dimensions—The size of the photo must be 2 x 2 inches.
 This is approximately 5 cm x 5 cm